-Now that the weather’s warming up, you might be considering shooting some of your next video outside.
-Indeed some of the best online videos are created right in your own backyard, on the streets of a city, in a park—anywhere the light is good and the ambience is interesting.
+Now that the weather’s warming up, why not film some of your next video outside?
+Indeed, some of the best online videos are created right in your own backyard, on the streets of a city, or in a park.
+Basically, anywhere the lighting is good and the ambience is interesting.

-We’ve put together a list of useful tips for using these factors to your advantage, and getting the most for your outdoor filming efforts.
-Let us know how they work for you!
+We’ve put together a list of useful tips for using these factors to your advantage.
+Use them to get the most out of your outdoor filming efforts!
+Keep reading to get the tips.

-4. Use a microphone.
-Perhaps this goes without saying, but outside environments tend to have ambient noise, which leads to lessened sound quality in your recording.
-To solve this problem, use a clip mic or a boom mic—both of which you can place close to the speaker—to make sure the focal sound is the speaker, not the background.
-(You can find out more about getting the best sound in your video in our recent blog post on the topic.)
+To solve this problem, use a clip mic or a boom mic—both of which you can place close to the person speaking—to make sure the focal sound is the speaker, not the background.
+You can find out more about getting the best sound in your video in our recent blog post on the topic.

 Do you have any tips to add to the list?
 We’d love to hear them.
 Feel free to leave them in comments below, or give us a shout via Twitter (@SproutVideo).